A functorial approach to regular homomorphisms: Regular homomorphisms as functors

 \subsubsection{Defining the category $\mathsf {Sm}_\Lambda/S$}

-In order to work with fibers of cycles, we wanted to work in a setting where we could use the refined Gysin fibers \cite[\S 20.1]{fulton}.
-For this we need points to be regularly embedded in the ambient space, and so working with parameter spaces $T$ that are smooth separated and of finite type over $\Lambda$ works well.
+In order to be able to manipulate fibers of cycles, we wanted to work in a setting where we could use the refined Gysin fibers \cite[\S 20.1]{fulton}.
+For this we need points to be regularly embedded in the ambient space, and so insisting on parameter spaces $T$ that are smooth separated and of finite type over $\Lambda$ is expedient.
 This leads to considering the category of $S$-schemes that are smooth separated and of finite type over $\Lambda$ (i.e., without the assumption that the structure map to $S$ be dominant).
 For the abstract theory, the functor $\mathscr{A}^i_{X/S/\Lambda}$ extends naturally to this larger category and in fact most of the structural results (precisely all results up to Theorem~\ref{T:basechangechar0} excluded, except for Corollary~\ref{C:surjdef}) in this paper go through unchanged in that setting.
 However, without the requirement that the structure morphisms to $S$ be \emph{dominant}, showing the existence of interesting (\emph{i.e.}, nonzero) regular homomorphisms, which is a central step in showing the theory is nontrivial, becomes much harder.
 For instance, one can see that any time one has $f:X\to S$ a smooth projective morphism of complex algebraic manifolds, then if the geometric coniveau in a fiber jumps, the Abel--Jacobi map (see \S \ref{S:jac}) would fail to be a regular homomorphism\,; see \cite[Ex.~6.5]{ACMVdcg} and compare with Theorem~\ref{T2:NF}.
-This is the essential reason we put the requirement that objects in $\mathsf {Sm}_\Lambda/S$ have dominant structure morphism to $S$.
+This is the essential reason we require that objects in $\mathsf {Sm}_\Lambda/S$ have dominant structure morphism to $S$.